No Reconstruction

 Asymmetry after Reconstruction

 The final results of breast reconstruction are not always perfect.
 Many women have asymmetry that forces them to wear a bra just to minimize the unevenness.
 The problem is that some find it uncomfortable to wear a bra; the compression around the torso or under the reconstructed breasts causes discomfort.
-We will strive to find FlatterYourFlatness styles can help camouflage this condition.
+That is why loose-fitting camisoles is a more comfortable option.

 Asymmetry after Lumpectomy

 Asymmetry is also an issue for women after lumpectomy, especially for those who have large areas of their breasts that need to be removed.
-Again, FlatterYourFlatness style recommendations can help this situation
+In this case, lightweight form sold as “post-surgical” have lightweight stuffing that can be adjusted for a custom size.

 Naturally Flat